Urigo/awesome-meteor/README.md

 * [okland:accounts-phone](https://github.com/okland/accounts-phone) - A login service based on mobile phone number for Meteor.
 * [okland:camera-ui](https://github.com/okland/camera-ui) - Meteor package for taking photos with user interface, one function call on desktop and mobile.
 Allows to choose between camera to photoLibrary on mobile.
 * [percolatestudio/cordova-plugin-safe-reload](https://github.com/percolatestudio/cordova-plugin-safe-reload) - Cordova plugin to watch and recover after a broken Meteor Hot Code Push.

+## Data Visualization

+*Data Visualization in Meteor: charts, maps, etc.*

+* [AnyChart-Meteor](https://github.com/AnyChart/AnyChart-Meteor) - This package provides a simple way to use AnyChart JavaScript charting component in Meteor.

 ## Analytics